-- 4.37 The final stage in the LDP preparation process is monitoring and review which are essential in establishing how the objectives in the LDP are being achieved and whether any changes are required.
-Council will be required to ensure regular monitoring of the implementation of their plan through key indicators such as: housing, employment land, and environmental protection.
-Council must also prepare an annual monitoring report which specifies the amount of housing and economic land, the number of housing completions and any other relevant information regarding the implementation of the local development plan.
-The annual monitoring report must also be submitted to the Department.
-Council will also be required to undertake regular reviews of their local development plan at least every 5 years from the date of adoption of the Local Policies Plan and submit its findings to DfI. - 4.38 The availability of the annual monitoring report and review will follow the requirements as set out under Reg.
+- 4.41 The final stage in the LDP preparation process is monitoring and review which are essential in establishing how the objectives in the LDP are being achieved and whether any changes are required.
+The Council will be required to ensure regular monitoring of the implementation of their Plan through key indicators such as: housing, employment land, and environmental protection.
+The Council must also prepare an Annual Monitoring Report which specifies the amount of housing and economic land, the number of housing completions and any other relevant information regarding the implementation of the Local Development Plan.
+The Annual Monitoring Report must also be submitted to the Department.
+The Council will also be required to undertake regular reviews of the Local Development Plan at least every 5 years from the date of adoption of the Local Policies Plan and submit its findings to Dfl. - 4.42 The availability of the Annual Monitoring Report and Review will follow the requirements as set out under Reg.
 27 of The LDP Regs.